 According to the APA (American Psychological Association) Task Force, intelligence may be defined as follows: “Individuals differ from one another in their ability to understand complex ideas, to adapt effectively to the environment, to learn from experience, to engage in various forms of reasoning, to overcome obstacles by taking thought.”.
 Psychologists define intelligence as the differences individuals have in the ability to learn, memorize and pay attention.

 Whatever the definition is, two facts are clear:

 - all of us know that there exists someone who is not as intelligent as we are;

 - intelligence has something to do with brain.

 IQ scores are fairly stable over time.
 These scores predict many real-world things such as education level, income, job performance.
-They do not predict other important things like hapiness, honnesty, etc. There are many tests mmeasuring various mental abilities (e.g., rotating 3D objects in one’s head) and other which relate to general abilities (e.g., memory).
-Furthermore, after performing and analyzing a great number of tests, we can deduce that different mental abilities are not independant.
+They do not predict other important things like happiness, honesty, etc. There are many tests measuring various mental abilities (e.g., rotating 3D objects in one’s head) and others which relate to general abilities (e.g. memory).
+Furthermore, after performing and analyzing a great number of tests, we can deduce that different mental abilities are not independent.
 This is called g and refers to “general intelligence”.
 One can have specific abilities, but lack g.

 Where in the brain is the intelligence?

 How does g relate to the brain?
 In other words, are there separate brain systems for the different types of intelligence?